-CRT HRS:03 LEC HRS:02 LAB HRS:04 This course covers occupational performance of newborns through adolescents.
-It includes frames of reference, assessment/evaluation tools and techniques, and intervention strategies specific to this population.
+CRT HRS:03 LEC HRS:02 LAB HRS:04 This course is a study of occupational performance of adults.
+It includes frames of reference, assessment/ evaluation tools and techniques, and intervention strategies specific to this population.

 Prerequisite: Completion of previous semester courses with a grade of "C" or better.